Generalizations and properties of the principal eigenvalue of elliptic operators in unbounded domains: Definitions and main results

 \begin{theorem} Let $(\O_n)_{n\in\N}$ be a family of domains such that $\O_1\backslash\O$ is bounded, $\partial\O$ is smooth in a neighborhood of $\ol{\O_1\backslash\O}$ and

 Then $\lambda_1(-L,\O_n)\nearrow\lambda_1(-L,\O)$ as $n\to\infty$. \end{theorem}

 In the above statement, it is understood that the coefficients of $L$ satisfy the hypotheses of Section \ref{sec:hyp} in $\O_1$ and not only in $\O$. \thm{l1dec} is an important feature of the principal eigenvalue $\l$.
-Contrary to interior convergence of domains (cf.~Proposition \ref{l1} part (iv) below), continuity with respect to exterior perturbations is a subtle issue and it may possibly fail.
+Contrary to interior convergence of domains (cf.~Proposition \ref{l1} part (iv) below), continuity with respect to exterior perturbations is a subtle issue and it may possibly fail (see, e.g., \cite{Arrieta}, \cite{Daners} for the case of bounded domains).
 We discuss several aspects of this property in Section \ref{sec:domain}.
-Then, in the section that follows, we derive